J. & P. Coats: Original Trade Card -

 Bibliophile Bookbase probably offers multiple copies of J. & P. Coats : Original Trade Card - "J. & P. Coats' Thread".
 Click here to select from a complete list of available copies of this book.

-Bibliophile Bookbase lists over 5 million books, maps and prints including atlases, livres illustrées, first editions, livres anciens and livres rares.
+Bibliophile Bookbase lists over 5 million books, maps and prints including libri rari, atlases, out of print books, incunabula and out-of-print books.

 Bibliophile Bookbase for antiquarian books, maps and prints.